 If you’re worried about having to pay for a second ticket for someone to help you board, don’t be.
 The new Mokulele policy allows the travel assistant to fly free of charge.

 “We don’t want to charge somebody two seats when they wouldn’t have to do that on ‘Ohana,” said Sissen.

 Schuman said he was stunned when Mokulele owner Stan Little said he wanted to offer the free assistant option.

 “He’s committed to helping people in wheelchairs to that extent — it blew my mind,” said Schuman.

 For passengers who can’t move at all, Schuman said their only option might be a medical emergency flight on a gurney.

 As of Nov.
 1, a lift will be available in Honolulu, Molokai and Lanai.
 Another lift will be added later in November in Kahului, Sissen said.
-The lifts are being specially built and paid for by Mokulele, and cost about $4500 each, said Schuman.
+The Certified Stairlifts are being paid for by Mokulele, and cost about $4500 each, said Schuman.

 All wheelchair passengers must book tickets at least four hours in advance through the Mokulele Call Center at (808) 495-4188.
 Call Center fees will be waived for wheelchair/limited-mobility reservations.

 Another concern with ‘Ohana’s departure expressed by Molokai residents is the ability for passengers exceeding 350 pounds — the weight limit for Mokulele — to fly.
 Sissen said unfortunately that remains the maximum weight of passengers permitted by regulation.